 6. Demonstrate a comfortable ability to rehearse and lead music performance organizations.

-Prerequisites for courses in the Major FREN 101.
-Strongly recommended: HIST 104, 105.
-MUSC 105.
+Prerequisites for courses in the Major Strongly recommended: HIST 104, 105, MUSC 105.
+German or French.

 These courses will not be counted in computing the 2.2 GPA required for the major.